arcus-azure/arcus.eventgrid/docs/preview/02-Features/publishing-events.md

 ## Usage
 Adding simple Azure EventGrid publishing to your application only requires the following registration.
-> ⚠ Note that this way of registering requires the [Arcus secrect store](https://security.arcus-azure.net/features/secret-store) to retrieve the necessary authentication secrets to interact with the Azure EventGrid topic.
+> ⚠ Note that registering using non-managed identity authentication requires the [Arcus secrect store](https://security.arcus-azure.net/features/secret-store) to retrieve the necessary authentication secrets to interact with the Azure EventGrid topic.
 > ⚠ Note that this way of registering requires the [Arcus correlation](https://observability.arcus-azure.net/Features/correlation) to retrieve the current application's correlation model to enrich the publishing events.

 ```csharp